Muhammad-Nafeah/Agentic_AI/career_mentor_agent/README.md

-# 💼 Career Mentor Agent
+f# 💼 Career Mentor Agent

-A terminal-based AI project that helps students explore career paths using a multi-agent system powered by the **OpenAI Agent SDK**.
+An *AI Chat-Based App* that helps students explore career paths using a multi-agent system powered by the **OpenAI Agent SDK**.

 ---